vanioinformatika/easydao/README.md

 # Using of EasyDao

-EasyDao is on Bintray, see more: https://github.com/vanioinformatika/easydao-maven-plugin See the example application's pom.xml.
+EasyDao is on Bintray, see the example application's pom.xml.

 ## Working with your own project
 1. Create a _projectname-db-model_ maven project.
 Follow _easydao-generating-dao_ example.
 Do not forget settings of _easydao-maven-plugin_ configuration.
 It will creating your database dao and model classes with **mvn clean install.** Please, use maven release plugin if you go in staging or production.